nixworks/public/news/2005/04/4/index.md

 ##### Israel
 ### [ Israel is to begin dumping 10,000 tonnes of rubbish in the West Bank every month.
 Opponents say the move is a breach of international treaties and may also pollute the main Palestinian water supply, an assertion denied by the Israelis. ](/news/2005/04/4/israel-is-to-begin-dumping-10-000-tonnes-of-rubbish-in-the-west-bank-every-month-opponents-say-the-move-is-a-breach-of-international-treat.md)
-_Context: Palestinian, West Bank, Israel_
+_Context: Palestinian, Israel, West Bank_

 ##### UNDP
 ### [ A UNDP report, the third Arab Human Development Report criticizes the United States for their actions in the Middle East, particularly in Iraq. ](/news/2005/04/4/a-undp-report-the-third-arab-human-development-report-criticizes-the-united-states-for-their-actions-in-the-middle-east-particularly-in-i.md)
-_Context: UNDP, Iraq, United States, Arab Human Development Report, Middle East_
+_Context: Middle East, Iraq, UNDP, Arab Human Development Report, United States_

 ##### United States
 ### [ The United States awards its highest military award, the Medal of Honor, to Paul Ray Smith, who was killed in fighting at the Baghdad airport in 2003.
 This is the first presentation of the award since 1993 and only the third since the Vietnam War. ](/news/2005/04/4/the-united-states-awards-its-highest-military-award-the-medal-of-honor-to-paul-ray-smith-who-was-killed-in-fighting-at-the-baghdad-airpo.md)
-_Context: Paul Ray Smith, 1993, Vietnam War, United States, Medal of Honor, Baghdad_
+_Context: Medal of Honor, Paul Ray Smith, 1993, United States, Baghdad, Vietnam War_

 ##### Holy See
 ### [ The Vatican announces that Pope John Paul II's funeral is to take place on the morning of April 8 and that he is to be buried in the crypt of Saint Peter in the Vatican. ](/news/2005/04/4/the-vatican-announces-that-pope-john-paul-ii-s-funeral-is-to-take-place-on-the-morning-of-april-8-and-that-he-is-to-be-buried-in-the-crypt.md)
-_Context: Saint Peter, Holy See, April 8, Vatican, Pope John Paul II, funeral_
+_Context: Pope John Paul II, Saint Peter, April 8, Holy See, funeral, Vatican_

 ##### Wedding
 ### [ The wedding of Prince Charles and Camilla Parker-Bowles, also scheduled for Friday, April 8, will be postponed one day to avoid a time conflict and allow Prince Charles to attend the Papal funeral. ](/news/2005/04/4/the-wedding-of-prince-charles-and-camilla-parker-bowles-also-scheduled-for-friday-april-8-will-be-postponed-one-day-to-avoid-a-time-conf.md)
-_Context: Camilla Parker-Bowles, Prince Charles, wedding, April 8_
+_Context: wedding, April 8, Camilla Parker-Bowles, Prince Charles_

 ##### Cuba
 ### [ Cuba announces three days of national mourning for Pope John Paul II. ](/news/2005/04/4/cuba-announces-three-days-of-national-mourning-for-pope-john-paul-ii.md)